 Click this link for Tips for preparation of Paper of Essay Writing.

-UPSC Mains Syllabus Electrical Engineering
+UPSC Electrical Engineering Syllabus for Mains

 PAPER – I

-Circuit components; network graphs; KVL, KCL; circuit analysis methods: mesh analysis, nodal analysis,; basic network theorems and applications; transient analysis: RC, RL and RLC circuits; sinusoidal steady state analysis; coupled circuits, resonant circuits; balanced 3-phase circuits; Two-port networks.
+Circuit components; network graphs; KVL, KCL; circuit analysis methods: mesh analysis, nodal analysis; basic network theorems and applications; transient analysis: RC, RL and RLC circuits; sinusoidal steady-state analysis; coupled circuits, resonant circuits; balanced 3-phase circuits; Two-port networks.

 Signals & Systems:

 Representation of discrete-time and continuous–time signals & systems; LTI systems; convolution; impulse response; time-domain analysis of LTI systems based on convolution and differential/difference equations.
-Laplace transform, Fourier transform, analogZ-transform, Transfer function.
+Laplace transform, Fourier transform, analog-transform, Transfer function.
 Sampling and recovery of signals FFT DFT Processianaloguesignals through discrete-time systems.

-Characteristics and equivalent circuits (large and small-signal) of Diode, JEET, BJT and MOSFET.
+Characteristics and equivalent circuits (large and small-signal) of Diode, JEET, BJT, and MOSFET.
 Diode circuits: clamping, clipping, rectifier.
 Biasing and bias stability.
 Current mirror Amplifiers: single and multi-stage, FET amplifiers, operational, differential, feedback and power.
 Analysis of amplifiers; frequency response of amplifiers.
 OPAMP circuits. sinusoidal oscillators: Filters; criterion for oscillation; single-transistor and OPAMP configurations.
 Linear and switching power supplies, Function generators and wave-shaping circuits.

 Boolean algebra; minimization of Boolean functions; logic gates; digital IC families (DTL, TTL, MOS, ECL, CMOS).
-Arithmetic circuits, Combinational circuits, code converters, multiplexers and decoders.
+Arithmetic circuits, Combinational circuits, code converters, multiplexers, and decoders.
 Sequential circuits: latches and flip-flops, counters and shift-registers.
 Comparators, multivibrators, timers.
 Sample and hold circuits, DACs and ADCs.
 Semiconductor memories.
 Logic implementation using programmable devices (ROM, PLA, FPGA).

 Principles of electromechanical energy conversion: DC machines: characteristics and performance analysis, Torque and emf in rotating machines.; starting and speed control of motors; Transformers: principles of operation and analysis; efficiency; regulation, 3-phase transformers.
 3-phase induction machines and synchronous machines: speed control, characteristics and performance analysis.